Landfill indie

-Landfill indie (also known as indie landfill) is a loosely defined style and era of British indie rock.
-The term was first coined as a pejorative label by music journalist Andrew Harrison in his 2007 review of Jens Lekman's Night Falls Over Kortedala, where he used it to disparagingly describe the proliferation of formulaic and uninspired British guitar bands dominating the mid-2000s music scene.
+Landfill indie (also known as indie landfill or The Deleted Years) is a loosely defined trend in British indie rock and pop rock.
+The term was first coined as a pejorative label by music journalist Andrew Harrison in 2007, where he used it to disparagingly describe the proliferation of formulaic and uninspired British guitar bands dominating the mid-2000s music scene.

-The landfill indie era has been retrospectively associated with the indie sleaze aesthetic, a term coined in 2021, to describe the fashion and visual style of landfill indie bands and other contemporaneous developments in alternative music.
+Music regarded as being part of the indie landfill was prominent in the UK singles charts in the 2000s and early 2010s, seeing commercial success and drawing ire from music critics.
+It has been retrospectively associated with the indie sleaze aesthetic, a term coined in 2021, to describe the fashion and visual style of landfill indie bands and other contemporaneous developments in alternative music.

-Notable acts associated with the movement were Arctic Monkeys, the Wombats, the Cribs, the Kooks, Hard-Fi, Pigeon Detectives, Babyshambles, Scouting for Girls, the Vaccines, Razorlight, Milburn, Joe Lean & The Jing Jang Jong, the Fratellis, Courteeners, the Maccabees, Little Man Tate, the Enemy, Holloways, Mystery Jets, Sunshine Underground, the View, the Twang, the Rifles and Kaiser Chiefs.

 Characteristics

-The Guardian defined the sound of landfill indie to be that of: "angular, jangly guitars plus big riffs plus amusingly pretentious lyricism".
+The Guardian defined the traits of landfill indie bands as having "angular, jangly guitars plus big riffs plus amusingly pretentious lyricism".
+The phrase was used disparagingly to describe the proliferation of formulaic and uninspired British guitar bands dominating the mid-2000s music scene.
 Music critic Simon Reynolds argued that the "landfill indie" era was characterized by an excess in indie rock bands in response to the popularity of the 2000s indie rock revival.
-According to Reynolds, what made the music "landfill" was not a lack of musical skill, but a proliferation of formulaic artists who were stripped from the naivety, innovation and authenticity that defined earlier indie acts such as Bogshed and Beat Happening, stating:
+According to Reynolds, what made the music "landfill" was not a lack of musical skill, but a proliferation of formulaic artists who were stripped of the naivety, innovation and authenticity that defined earlier indie acts such as Bogshed and Beat Happening, stating:

-"[...] indie wasn't crappy for a purpose.
+[I]ndie wasn't crappy for a purpose.
 In fact, it wasn't especially inept or ramshackle anymore, so much as drearily adequate.
 Instrumentally, there was just a sustained absence of flair in the playing.
-This guitar-based music didn't rock, but equally the songcraft wasn't sufficiently strong, or forcefully sung enough, for it to make the grade as proper pop music".
+This guitar-based music didn't rock, but equally the songcraft wasn't sufficiently strong, or forcefully sung enough, for it to make the grade as proper pop music.

-Reynolds later stated, "None of these groups could honestly be described as pointing the way to any kind of future; there was little about them that would have been incomprehensible to, say, a Smiths fan in 1985".
-Furthermore, the BBC referred to the year 2009, one of the prominent years for landfill indie as "the year indie music died".
+Reynolds later professed his belief that "[n]one of [the] groups could honestly be described as pointing the way to any kind of future; there was little about them that would have been incomprehensible to, say, a Smiths fan in 1985".
+Greg Cochrane for the BBC described the year 2009 as "the year indie music died", referring to the indie landfill.
 However, publications like the NME championed many landfill bands at the time by frequently placing them on the front page.
 Metro Magazine later claimed that the 2000s landfill indie era was a time when "the NME ruled a new saviour of rock music seemingly every week."

-Vice retrospectively labelled Razorlight's Johnny Borrell as the "one man who defined, embodied and lived Landfill Indie" due to his forming of a "spectacularly middle-of-the-road" band despite his close proximity to the Libertines.
+Vice magazine described Razorlight's Johnny Borrell as the "one man who defined, embodied and lived Landfill Indie" due to his forming of a "spectacularly middle-of-the-road" band, despite his close proximity to the Libertines.